 Doctors of the church comprise about three dozen ecclesiastical writers, from early Christian to modern times, who have been honored posthumously by popes or general councils with that title due to the integrity of their faith, eminent learning, and personal holiness.
 Although those formally designated in the past as doctors of the church had previously been canonized, there is no requirement for this in the Code of Canon Law.

-In fact, the custom has already been stretched a bit in the case of one of the latest doctors to be named, St. Hildegard of Bingen, whom Pope Benedict XVI designated a doctor in 2012 shortly after her "equivalent canonization" (a papal proclamation of canonization based on a standing tradition of popular veneration, rather than the formal process regularly applied in the cases of most saints).
+In fact, the custom has already been stretched a bit in the case of one of the latest doctors to be named, St. Hildegard of Bingen, whom Benedict designated a doctor in 2012 shortly after her "equivalent canonization" (a papal proclamation of canonization based on a standing tradition of popular veneration, rather than the formal process regularly applied in the cases of most saints).